-Multiple People Hospitalized After School Bus Full of Kids Crashes Into Dump Truck in New Jersey
+Teacher and Child Killed After School Bus Full of Kids Crashes Into Dump Truck in New Jersey

-A dump truck collided with a school bus carrying students in New Jersey on Thursday morning, according to multiple outlets.
+A dump truck collided with a school bus carrying fifth-grade students and teachers in New Jersey on Thursday morning, authorities confirmed.

-The crash occurred around 10:20 a.m. local time along Route 80 near Mount Olive Township in New Jersey, according to NBC New York.
-State Police confirmed the accident in a tweet, and told the Associated Press that multiple victims were sent to the hospital.
+The crash occurred around 10:20 a.m. local time along Route 80 near Mount Olive Township, New Jersey State Police Acting Superintendent Patrick Callahan and Morris County Prosecutor Fredric M. Knapp said in a joint press release.

 Sources with knowledge of the situation told NBC 4 New York that at least two passengers are dead.
-Neither state police nor the Paramus Police Department would confirm casualties to PEOPLE.

-State police told PEOPLE more information would be released at a press conference.
+Two law enforcement officials also confirmed the deaths to ABC News.

+During a press conference on Thursday afternoon, New Jersey Gov. Phil Murphy confirmed the two fatalities included a teacher and a student.
+He added that some of the victims of the crash were listed in critical condition and undergoing surgery.
+The driver of the dump truck is alive and in a hospital.

+“Everybody was injured,” Murphy said of the 43 other passengers on the bus.

 Pictures from the scene posted to social media show the school bus tipped on its side with its front end and undercarriage torn to pieces and scattered along the highway.